Ulster University says student cap must go and reiterates medical school and Magee expansion commitments, following Adonis intervention

-Ulster University has said the cap in student numbers imposed and maintained by previous Executives must go and reiterated its commitment to the delivery of a medical school in Derry and the expansion of Magee College.
+Ulster University has said the cap in student numbers imposed and maintained by previous Executives is unsustainable and reiterated its commitment to the deliver of medical school in Derry and the expansion of Magee College.

 The university was responding to Labour peer Andrew Adonis' criticism of third level education policy in the North in the British House of Lords on Tuesday evening when he said the lack of a stand-alone Derry university was a major "human rights" issue.

 An Ulster University spokesperson said: “The cap on student numbers and the currently unsustainable funding model for higher education in Northern Ireland continue to impede the sector and student opportunities locally.

 "Without a functioning Executive, these challenges and limitations persist.
 The continuing numbers of students leaving to study in GB and not returning to NI is an exodus of our talented sons and daughters and exportation of the skills vital to sustain and build our local NI economy.

 “As Northern Ireland’s civic university, we are deeply committed to our multi-campus operation, which comes at an additional cost of around £15m each year, and for which we receive no additional funding.

 "Each campus offers a unique student experience and our regional distribution enables Ulster to stimulate the intellectual, economic, social and cultural lives of communities across Northern Ireland."